CS7150-Zheng-Wang/CS7150-Zheng-Wang.github.io/index.md

 ## Introduction: s

-Recent advances in text-to-image diffusion models have enabled users exercise finegrained control over the generation process—not only through textual prompts, but also via spatial conditioning signals such as edges, poses, and segmentation maps.
+Recent advances in text-to-image diffusion models have enabled users exercise fine-grained control over the generation process—not only through textual prompts, but also via spatial conditioning signals such as edges, poses, and segmentation maps.
 Among these techniques, ControlNet [1](#ref1) stands out as a powerful framework that integrates conditioning inputs directly into the architecture, applying them consistently throughout the entire generation process.

 While highly effective, its fixed conditioning strategy may impose unnecessary constraints in later denoising steps — potentially limiting creative diversity and increasing computational overhead.
 This observation motivates a key question: